dhurlburtusa/shortcuts/web_performance/web_performance-notes.md

 ## Fundamentals

-Ultimately, user-perceived performance is the only performance that matters.
+Ultimately, user-perceived performance (UPP) is the only performance that matters.
 Users prefer, say, a responsive, smooth app that only processes 1,000 database transactions per second, over a choppy, unresponsive app that processes 100,000,000 per second.

 ### Responsiveness

 Responsiveness means how fast the system provides outputs (possibly multiple ones) in response to user inputs.

 ### Frame Rate

 Frame rate is the rate at which the system changes pixels displayed to the user.

+### Memory Usage

+Memory usage is closely approximates "user state".

+A well-designed system does not maximize the amount of free memory.
+Rather, a well-designed system has been optimized to use as much memory as possible to maintain user state, while meeting other UPP goals.